 Sunscreen and insect repellent: I usually use SPF30 or higher and always use water-resistant stuff.
 Getting a burn can make for an uncomfortable trip, so be careful to avoid this.
 There are some mosquitoes but, in the dry season, they are uncommon.
 If we find a patch where they are present (e.g. in Moshi), mosquito bites should be avoided because of malaria risk.
 So, bug spray with Deet is part of your recommende course kit.
 I will have some.

 Flashlight: Yes, you need one and no, a cellphone light is insufficient.
 You need a dedicated flashlight.
 I’d recommend you use a compact LED light of some sort: battery life can be very long and they are bright enough to illuminate a fair distance ahead of you.
 Here’s the basic rule: you need to see if a buffalo is standing 20 or 30m ahead of you if you head to the bathroom in the darkness while we are campling in the Serengeti.
 Such lights are inexpensive and commonly available.

 Teddy bear: I don’t bring one of these (no, really, I don’t), but some people seem to really want a sleep toy.
 I have no advice at all about what kind is best.

 Travel medication and other personal medications/toiletries: Please follow medical advice.
 Typically, you will be prescribed Malarone or something like it as an anti-malaria drug.
-You might also be prescribed a small package of Cipro in case you get some nasty bout of food poisoning.
+You might also be prescribed a small package of antibiotics (like Cipro) in case you get a nasty bout of food poisoning.
 In advance of travel, you may also be prescribed various vaccines or oral medications to reduce or eliminate risks of hepatitis A (associated with food poisoning or contaminated water), typhus, and a variety of standard boosters, like MMR.
 We will not be entering a yellow fever country, so a yellow fever vaccination has never been required in the past.